a-n-rose/a-n-rose.github.io/_posts/2018-12-3-prepping-speech-CNN-and-LSTM.md

 ### Male vs Female Speech

 I would like to generate a model that is a bit easier to test in the real-world.
 Therefore, I will also separate the male and female speech data, of the healthy speakers, and see how well these deep learning models learn and apply to real-world data.
 Application of noise in training and general speech data augmentation may be explored as well.
+(I have put together a <a href="https://a-n-rose.github.io/2019/01/13/workshop-pyladies-deeplearning-speech.html">workshop</a> exploring exactly this.)

 ## Helpful Recources